Here you can find resources on Digital Marketing, HubSpot Inbound Marketing, Web Development & Brand Strategy.

 Why paid advertising is far different from free online advertising

 With paid online advertising, there is a higher level of control.
 It allows you a higher degree of customisability with targeting.
 Be it targeted to keywords or to specific demographics on social networks.
-PPC, in general, allows you to do this and is more cost effective than other forms of advertising.
+PPC, in general, allows you to do this and is often more cost effective than other forms of advertising in the short term.
 This is because you’re directly attracting your niche/target audience.
 PPC is also easily measurable and you get a stronger indication of your ROI (Return-on-investment).

 Free online advertising is vitally important to a business as it helps with organic reach and ranking naturally on search engine results.
-However, the time needed and invested in this might be a great deal.
+However, the time needed and money invested in this might be hefty.
+The important thing to note here is that in the long term, free advertising initiatives like putting out thought leadership content that's both highly engaging and search engine optimised is invaluable.
 But if you’re looking for quick results and brand exposure, including reach, then paid online advertising is the way to go.
+Just bear in mind that if times get tough and advertising budget is cut - you'd then be getting vastly reduced brand exposure.